cfu288/mere-medical/apps/docs/blog/2022-01-07-what-is-mere-medical.md

 I quickly realized that getting all my old vaccine records was more difficult than I originally expected.
 Most of my previous vaccination records were with my old primary care physician (PCP) in my hometown, not with my current one.
 Luckily, my old PCP offered a patient portal I could use to see my old records.
 After a quick phone call to my old PCP's office to set up my online account, I could log in and see my old vaccine records.
 However, my current PCP used a completely different electronic medical record (EMR) system and had a different patient portal.
 So if I wanted to see my most recent blood work and my historical vaccine data at the same time, I needed to log in to two places at once.

 A few months later, I moved to a new apartment closer to my new rotation site and had to again find another new PCP closer to me.
 Luckily, this new PCP I chose used the same EMR and patient portal system that my original PCP did.
 Unluckily, I had to go through the patient portal creation process all over again.
-Despite using the same EMR, this new doctor was part of a different health system as my original PCP, which meant a new account still.
-Ultimately I had two different logins, and I had trouble manually linking the accounts after the fact.
+Despite using the same EMR, I was forced to create a new login for this portal as this new doctor was part of a different health system from my original PCP.
+I now had a total of three different logins to see my health data.

 Throughout this process, I kept thinking: why was getting all my medical records in one place so tricky?
 There had to be an easier way.